-- 15 channels (52-pin PLCC), 16 channels (64-pin QFP) with multiplexed input
+- 15 Channels (52-PLCC) with Multiplexed Input

-- Linear successive approximation
+- Linear Successive Approximation

-- 8-bit resolution
+- 8-Bit Resolution

-- Single or continuous conversion
+- Single or Continuous Conversion

-- Conversion complete flag or conversion complete interrupt
+- Conversion Complete Flag or Conversion Complete Interrupt

-- Selectable ADC clock
+- Selectable ADC Clock

-Fifteen ADC channels are available in the 52-PLCC (MC68HC708AS48CFN) for sampling external sources at pins PTD6/ATD14/TCLK-PTD0/ATD8 and PTB7/ATD7-PTB0/ATD0.
-Sixteen ADC channels are available in the 64-QFP (engineering sample) for sampling external sources at pins PTD7/ATD15-PTD0/ATD8 and PTB7/ATD7-PTB0/ATD0.
-An analog multiplexer allows the single ADC converter to select one of the ADC channels as ADC voltage input (ADCVIN).
+Fifteen ADC channels are available for sampling external sources at pins PTD6/ATD14/TCLK-PTD0/ATD8 and PTB7/ATD7-PTB0/ATD0.
+An analog multiplexer allows the single ADC converter to select one of the 15 ADC channels as ADC voltage input (ADCVIN).
 ADCVIN is converted by the successive approximation register-based counters.
 When the conversion is completed, ADC places the result in the ADC data register and sets a flag or generates an interrupt.
 (See Figure 19-1.)